 Step 3: Think of what the potential advantage and value that the new product can bring

 Task Coordination strategy: Put an add-on task to one part of the product and give it new value.
-Task Coordination strategy helps us to break our understanding of the single function of one product.

 Example: The flashlight app in iPhone